rentruewang/mind/entertainment/stories.md

 1. Chain effect: The story is sequential
 2. Actions have meanings, where they affect outcome: The story is leaky.
 3. Lots of clues that get picked up later: Story is leaky.
-4. Leaky world building: Don't show the world at once, god viewpoint (too plain and straight forward) makes the story boring.
-Reveal the world little by little from details and characters' behaviors.
+4. Leaky events: Don't show the world at once, god viewpoint (too plain and straight forward) makes the story boring.
+Showing the events (from characters) as they become relevant both streamlines the storytelling and is more realistic.
+5. Reveal the world little by little from details and characters' behaviors, makes it more more realistic rather than forced.
-5. Having conflicts.
+6. Having conflicts.
 Without conflicts, it would just be a linear story.

 ## Good characters